todd-miller/native-spider/README.md

 ## TODO

 - [ ] cypress install for testing
-- [ ] switch to typescript.
+- [ ] remove Stack view component, only cards should be view objects
-- [ ] lanes/piles - need to figure out how to lay these out